brainflow-dev/brainflow/_posts/2018-07-15-initial-commit.md

 layout: post
 title: Initial Commit
 subtitle: BrainFlow officially started
+tags: [history]
 ---

-All hope to fix existing SDKs was lost, so I started BrainFlow project.
-Created first commit added multiple helpers like ring buffer, functions to get unix timestampts, etc. Thinking about general architecture.
+First commit to BrainFlow repository was made.
+BrainFlow lives on Github in public repository from day 1, so first commit has only basic helpers.
+Some of them like spinlock, data_buffer class, timestamps, etc are still available from the [utils folder](https://github.com/brainflow-dev/brainflow/tree/master/src/utils).